 To enable minimalistic mode, click on the "JPA Buddy Minimalistic Mode" button in the JPA Buddy tool window.

 Another way to activate minimalistic mode is via settings.
 Open Settings -> Tools -> JPA Buddy -> Designer Settings and switch View mode to Minimalistic.

 To disable minimalistic mode, open Settings -> Tools -> JPA Buddy -> Designer Settings and switch View mode to Extensive.

 Since one of the primary purposes of JPA Structure tab is to provide a comprehensive data-centric view of the project, it will be available in the Project panel.
 You can select it from the drop-down list.

-To utilize wizards from JPA Palette, you need to call Generate Menu (⌘+N/Alt+Insert).
-The subsequent interaction with them does not differ from what is described in the section about JPA Palette.
+To use wizards from JPA Palette, you need to access the Generate menu (⌘+N/Alt+Insert).
+Subsequent interactions with them are the same as those explained in the section about JPA Palette.

 JPA Inspector allows you to configure classes and fields in it.
-Press (⌥+⏎/Alt+Enter) on any element that you need to configure, and select "how JPA Inspector popup".
+Press (⌥+⏎/Alt+Enter) on any element that you need to configure, and select "Show JPA Inspector popup".

 After that, the resizable and draggable JPA Inspector panel will appear.
-The cool thing is that you can navigate through it and change anything using the mouse or only the keyboard:
+The cool thing is that you can navigate through it and change anything using your mouse or keyboard:

 For JPA Inspector popup, it's possible to bind another shortcut.
 You can do it directly from the "Enable Minimalistic Mode" window, by clicking on the "Add keyboard shortcut":

-or via preferences.
-Open Preferences -> Keymap -> type JPA Inspector Popup and set wanted combination.
+Or via preferences.
+Open Preferences -> Keymap -> type JPA Inspector Popup and set your desired combination.